turgu1/maison/examples/door sensor/Readme.md

 processor board.

 If the door stay open for more than 5 minutes, an "OPEN" message is sent every 5 minutes.
-Once the door is back in a close
+Once the door is back in a closed position, a "CLOSED" message is sent.

 The framework requires the presence of a file named "/config.json" located in the device SPIFFS flash file system.
 To do so, please